PinewoodPip/epip/docs/index.md

 - Elric for his help with designing and drawing new UIs
 - Cathe for contributing to the feature showcases on this website, as well as some code and proof-reading
 - Derpy Moa for motivation and initial ideas
-- JoienReid, Clibanarius, AQUACORAL and the entire EE community for continuous support, inspiration and bug-reporting
+- JoienReid, Clibanarius, AQUACORAL, Farandole and the entire EE community for continuous support, inspiration and bug-reporting

 Translators:

 - Cathe & JoienReid: Russian
 - Ferocidade: Brazilian Portuguese
 - Ainsky: Simplified Chinese
-- Drayander: French
+- Drayander & Farandole: French
 - Nektun: Polish
 - AquaVXI: Spanish (partial)
 </details>